cadouthat/pwclip/README.md

 Overview
 --------
-Passwords are transported to and from the vault via the clipboard.
-Each entry is referenced with a user-defined nickname, and encrypted with a "master" password.
-Users may choose to use the same master password for most or all entries.
+A pwclip vault contains password entries referenced by user-defined nicknames.
+Each vault has a master password for encryption, which is needed to open the vault and view entries.
+After opening a vault, the decryption key is stored in memory until pwclip is closed, so the master password is only needed once.

-While pwclip is running, an icon is added to the system tray for convenient access.
-Decryption keys are stored in memory until pwclip is closed, so users don't need to enter their master password(s) every time they load an entry.
+The clipboard is used to move passwords in and out of vaults.
+While pwclip is running, an icon is added to the system tray for quick access to load and save passwords, switch vaults, generate a random password, and more.

 The export feature provides a plaintext backup of all entries (to be stored in a secure location) in case of emergencies, such as data loss or forgotten master passwords.